robertohuertasm/zed-datadog-mcp/configuration/installation_instructions.md

 ### MCP Server Installation Instructions

+Make sure you are using the correct site value: **US1, US3, US5, EU1, AP1, or AP2**.

-You don't need to do anything special to configure this MCP Server, just click on configure server and follow the instructions to log in to your Datadog account.
+Finally, **click on Configure Server** and follow the prompts to log in to your Datadog account.